TWISTproject/twist-data-json-generator/README.md

-# toolbox
+# twist-data-json-generator
-An interface for the TWIST core wallet to enable access to all the features of the TWIST blockchain.
+An command-line interface for the TWIST core wallet to read, write, and serve, in JSON format, TWIST specific data parsed from the blockchain.

+Run your TWIST wallet then:
+npm install
+npm start